Ms-Robi/pdsnd_github/README.md

 pandas
 numpy

+### Important Notes
+If you enter an invalid city, month, or day of the week, the script will prompt you to re-enter the information.

+The script assumes that the CSV files have columns for "Start Time," "End Time," "Start Station," "End Station," "User Type," "Gender," and "Birth Year."
+If any of these columns are missing, the script will inform you that the information is not available.

+The script uses the pandas library to load and manipulate the data, and the numpy library for numerical computations.

+Make sure to check the terminal for any error messages or prompts while running the script.

 ### Credits
 Stack Overflow - Finding start-time and end-time of events in a day - Pandas timeseries - such that end time does not fall into next day (https://stackoverflow.com/questions/67333038/finding-start-time-and-end-time-of-events-in-a-day-pandas-timeseries-such-th)